Send email for updates

 Sweeping, learned but practice-oriented tour-de-force from the US recovery advocate who sees the creation of a recovery-friendly environment as the best way to ensure a lasting resolution of substance use problems with or without abstinence.

 Summary This booklet defines and distinguishes acute care and recovery management models of addiction treatment, and the terms ‘recovery management’ and ‘recovery-oriented systems of care’.
-It identifies recovery-focused performance measures Such as access, engagement, retention, service scope, service duration, linkage to communities of recovery, and post-treatment monitoring and support. which can be used to evaluate addiction treatment as a system of care and evaluate the performance of local organisations specialising in the treatment of severe alcohol and other drug problems, and presents research and administrative data related to these measures.
+It identifies recovery-focused performance measures which can be used to evaluate addiction treatment as a system of care and evaluate the performance of local organisations specialising in the treatment of severe alcohol and other drug problems, and presents research and administrative data related to these measures.
 Promising practices aimed at improving long-term recovery outcomes are highlighted and measures suggested which can be used to evaluate addiction treatment at both macro (system of care) and micro (individual programme/unit/worker) levels of performance.

 The key points made in the monograph are that: